Soaring peaks & white-sand-beach waterfalls.

 What’s Included

-A mix of pousadas, homes, Park lodges, and occasional backcountry stays—with a few more comfortable resets built into the rhythm of the route.
+A mix of pousadas, homes, Park lodges, and occasional backcountry stays, with a few more comfortable nights built in along the way.

-Meals are shared in homes, pousadas, and small-town restaurants along the way—simple, generous, and deeply tied to the region.
+Meals are shared in homes, pousadas, and small-town restaurants along the way—simple, generous, and rooted in the cooking traditions of the highlands.

 This includes overland travel, support vehicles, and pack animals where the route calls for them.

-• Each Expedition is led by Elisa and I, supported by a core team of drivers, guides, and local specialists—including mule drivers, naturalists, and others as needed.
+Each Expedition is led by Elisa and I, supported by a core crew and local specialists who join us along different stretches of the route.

 You’re welcome to bring your own gear if you prefer—especially items you’re used to using on the trail.